jdsprink91/scandalous-prince-reader/README.md

 - [x] CSS reset
 - [x] Fonts (I want a goofy one for the logo and some serious ones for the page)
 - [x] Icon (could snag one from that one website I always do)
-- [ ] Footer with nav with no shadow DOM and can take params
+- [x] Footer with nav with no shadow DOM and can take params

 ## V0.0.2 checklist

+- [ ] Add landing page, feed page, add page
+- [ ] do some basic animation on landing page and include links to other pages

+## V0.0.3 checklist

 This one is gonna be the first feature: add an RSS feed and display it back.